We spent a day in a half in the Windy City last week, where we racked up meals & sampled vegan food Chicago.

 Also, it had just said “VG bacon” on the menu and didn’t specify it would be tempeh bacon, which is never my first choice.
 Team Seitan all the way.

-Our hotel overlooked the Chicago River, and so I used to the opportunity to head down to the riverwalk and meander along the water.
+Our hotel overlooked the Chicago River.
+So I used to the opportunity to head down to the riverwalk and meander along the water.

 It’s one of my favorite places in Chicago, because you can still admire the architecture and inherent beauty of the city without having to contend with honking motorists and a swarm of frazzled pedestrians.